 6. Certificate of Incorporation

-MCA and RoC will verify all the submitted documents, and if satisfied, they’re going to issue a Certificate of Incorporation to the promoters.
-The Certificate of Incorporation will act as a legal instrument and provides the status of private limited firm to the company.
+MCA and RoC will verify all the submitted documents, and if satisfied, they’re going to issue a Certificate of company Incorporation to the promoters.
+The Certificate of Incorporation will act as a legal instrument and provides the status of the private limited firm to the company.

 7. Opening of a Checking Account

 After obtaining the CoI from MCA, the firm should open a checking account for all the transactions concerning the company’s name.

 Following are the documents required for company registration as a Private Firm:

 With the DSC application form, an applicant needs: